-- ▶ Define a new stochastic process by listing the states the chain visits.
-This will be a discrete time Markov chain. - ▶ It is called the embedded chain; transition matrix is denoted \tilde{P} . - ▶ Note that \tilde{P} has zeros along its diagonal! - Note that the continuous time Markov chain is completely determined by the expected holding times $(1/q_1,\ldots,1/q_k)$ and the transition matrix \tilde{P} of the embedded chain.
-We write p{ij} for its entries.
+- Define a new stochastic process by listing the states the chain visits.
+This will be a discrete time Markov chain. - lt is called the embedded chain; transition matrix is denoted \tilde{P} . - Note that \tilde{P} has zeros along its diagonal! - ► Note that the continuous time Markov chain is completely determined by the expected holding times (1/q1,...,1/q_k) and the transition matrix P̃ of the embedded chain.
+We write p{ij} for the entries of P̃.